• Asia Pacific Rentals & Services

 250 EP Expansion Module

-Long-term durability - use of high-grade stainless steel and chemical-resistant coatings is expected to support system longevity and compliance in harsh conditions
+• Long-term durability - use of high-grade stainless steel and chemical-resistant coatings will support system longevity and compliance in harsh conditions

-Reduced manual handling - upgrades such as the IBC dosing system are intended to improve safety and reduce manual chemical handling on site
+• Reduced manual handling - upgrades such as the IBC dosing system will improve safety and reduce manual chemical handling on site

-Cost efficiencies - reusing the existing sludge dewatering system from the 500 EP plant is expected to minimise additional capital investment
+• Cost efficiencies - reusing the existing sludge dewatering system from the 500 EP plant will minimise additional capital investment

 Conclusion